lavaeater/turbo-rocket-ultra/README.md

 # turbo-rocket-ultra

+## En anglais

+So, the text below is in swedish, sorry 'bout that.
+I will switch to english from now on.

+What is this then?

+It is my repo for what I have, in an entry in my art journal, called "A small space combat game".
+I have made it public (license coming, I am just lazy, but you can use this if you want to, just fork it) so that anyone looking for a template / inspiration / how-to on libgdx and box2d and Kotlin could find it and perhaps find some use for the code.

+I normally do all my "games" with Ashley for entity management etc, but I decided against this for this time.
+An idea I had this time was that I wanted to work from a very bare-bones approach.
+I like the ECS approach, I just wanted to not deal with it this time - or add it later, through refactoring.

+What I also decided was that I shouldn't overstretch.
+All my games are always super-ambitious, and super-not-ever-done.
+So, this time, I am going to **stay** on a particular feature / function until it is done and not deal with stuff that aren't relevant right now, at all.
+So, in the beginning, there will be no procedural map generation or sprite / texture loading or anything like that.
+I started with the ship, the thrust and control and then some shooting, making sure each and everyone of those things are 100% done to the current requirements before moving on to the next thing I want to have.

+## Roadmap

+The road map is incomplete and exists offline in an art journal.
+The inspiration for the game is of course the classic games Thrust, Gravity Force and Turbo Raketti - games where you control a ship with thrust and rotation and can shoot some.

 ## Alla framsteg KAN ju noteras här?

 Hur ska jag egentligen jobba med någonting alls, egentligen?
 Man måste anteckna så mycket att man kan hoppa tillbaka in i projektet när som helst i någon framtid.
 Vart man är, vart man är på väg.
 Anteckningarna ska väcka ens minnen, ens känslor, och ha information så att man kan tekniskt förstå vad som behöver och kan göras.